deutschj/sysperfeval/README.md

 [4M, 8M)               1 |                                                    |
 ´´´

+TODO ad  histogram

 Per query total (accumulated) IO latency was 4836ms.
 The queries had run times of avg.
 16 seconds (see pgbench output).
 That means per query, 4836ms were spent in IO block operations, whereas the rest of the query runtime was spent elsewhere.
 This could include waiting and scheduling times (CPU as well), time to receive data from the cache, ...

+This might mean that the application is not IO-bound.
+I took a look into htop and saw that while the select statements are executed, postgres constantly shows a CPU usage of >95% -> the application is probably CPU-bound instead.

 In general IO latency was around 900ns on average.